duongnt0712/Jujutsu-Kaisen-Web/README.md

 ### MUL Project
 Based on original website, we designed our own website for final project at university.

-All the image, music and content are not belong to us.
+All the images, musics and content are not belong to us.
 Check out the official website: [Jujutsu Kaisen Phantom Parade](https://jujutsuphanpara.jp/)

 ## Software and Libraries
 1. Software: Adobe (Photoshop / AE / Audition)